Ilya Kaminsky

-Ilya Kaminsky (born April 18, 1977) is a hard-of-hearing, USSR-born, Ukrainian-Russian-Jewish-American poet, critic, translator and professor.
+Ilya Kaminsky (born April 18, 1977) is a poet, critic, translator and professor.
 He is best known for his poetry collections Dancing in Odesa and Deaf Republic, which have earned him several awards.

 In 2019, the BBC named Kaminsky among "12 Artists who changed the world".

 Life

-Kaminsky was born in Odesa, former Soviet Union (now Ukraine), on April 18, 1977, to a Jewish family.
+Kaminsky was born in Odessa, Ukrainian SSR, Soviet Union (now Ukraine) on April 18, 1977, to a Jewish family.
 He became hard of hearing at the age of four due to mumps.
 He began to write poetry as a teenager in Odesa.
-His family was granted asylum to live in the United States in 1993 due to anti-semitism in Ukraine, and settled in Rochester, New York.
+His family was granted asylum to live in the United States in 1993 due to antisemitism in Ukraine, and settled in Rochester, New York.
 He started to write poems in English in 1994.

 Kaminsky is the author of critically acclaimed collections of poetry, Dancing in Odesa (2004) and Deaf Republic (2019).
 Both books were written in English, Kaminsky's second language.